Togarmah & the Koreas

 Chapter VI

-There are exceptions to every rule, in family living together as per point number one in the introduction.
-We will encounter two significant exceptions amongst Japheth’s grandsons, with the first being the youngest son of Gomer and his prompt decision to dwell apart from his siblings.
-Togarmah is highlighted as a people with military capability and forms a prominent part of the formidable alliance with Magog and Gomer’s other sons [refer Chapter V Gomer: Continental South East Asia and Chapter X China: Magog, Tubal & Meshech].
+There are exceptions to every rule in family living together, as per point number one in the introduction (primus verba).
+We will encounter two significant exceptions amongst Japheth’s grandsons, with the first being the youngest son of Gomer and his prompt decision to dwell apart from his siblings, Ashkenaz and Riphath.
+Togarmah is highlighted as a people with military capability and forms a prominent part of the formidable future alliance with Magog and Gomer’s other sons – refer Chapter V Gomer: Continental South East Asia; and Chapter X China: Magog, Tubal & Meshech.

 Book of Jasher 10:10-12